Vintius/sangallery/wp-content/plugins/woocommerce-products-filter/readme.txt

 &#9989;&nbsp;[WOOT - WooCommerce Active Product Table](https://products-tables.com/upgrading-to-premium/): is WooCommerce plugin for displaying shop products in table format.
 Tables makes focus for your buyers on the things they want to get, nothing superfluous, just what the client wants, and full attention to what is offered!

+&#9989;&nbsp;[TABLEON - WordPress Post Tables Filterable](https://wordpress.org/plugins/posts-table-filterable): WordPress plugin for displaying site posts and their custom post types in table format.
+Tables makes focus for your customers on the things they want to get, nothing superfluous, just what the client wants, and full attention to what is offered!

 &#9989;&nbsp;[WPCS - WordPress Currency Switcher](https://wordpress.org/plugins/currency-switcher/): is a WordPress plugin that allows to switch currencies and get their rates converted in the real time on your site!

 &#9989;&nbsp;[WPBE - WordPress Posts Bulk Editor Professional](https://wordpress.org/plugins/bulk-editor/): WordPress plugin for managing and bulk edit WordPress posts, pages and custom post types data in robust and flexible way!
 Be professionals with managing data of your site!